wtv088/dms1_blog/posts/twentythree-blog-post.md

 ![desktop grif](subfolder/pic33.png)

-And then we tried doing the same but in a mobile layout
+And then we tried doing the same but in a mobile layout,

 ![mobile grid](subfolder/pic34.png)